 How Do You Measure Productivity?

 Productivity can be measured by dividing Total Outputs by Total Inputs, although this is only a high-level calculation without consideration for unique business factors.
 For most companies, measuring productivity is never as simple as using the output/input model.
-The variety of metrics and methods used reflects the fact that every business has different goals.
+The variety of workforce productivity metrics and methods used reflects the fact that every business has different goals.
 In simple terms, measuring productivity is a three-part process.
 A business needs to choose the productivity metrics that align with its business goals.
 Second, businesses need to calculate those productivity metrics.
 Along with measuring and assessing productivity, businesses must also consider the employees’ wellness, and ensuring that they feel heard and empowered is integral to business success.

 To calculate the productivity metrics, businesses need to determine the desired outcome or output.
 Once they establish this they must determine what business activities are needed to achieve the desired results.
 Businesses must then be able to properly measure the results to determine if these specific business activities lead to the desired results.
 Measuring employee productivity can bring vital changes to how a company operates.
 It also empowers businesses to work wiser and thrive.
 Next, we’ll cover some of the important productivity metrics.